 Our fertility specialists and staff collect information that helps us provide the level of advice, care and management you need, or where there is a statutory requirement for collection.

 - relationship status

 We normally collect this information directly from you, but we may need to get it from other sources – for example, from other medical practitioners, health funds or health providers and, with your consent, from family members.

 Purposes for handling your information

 To ensure we provide you with the most appropriate treatment, our fertility specialists and staff may collect, hold, use and disclose your personal information for any of the following purposes:

-- Sharing your information with our clinical review committee (which has members who are not part of TasIVF), if necessary, so that they can determine if you meet our treatment guidelines, and
+- sharing your information with our clinical review committee (which has members who are not part of the Virtus Health Group), if necessary, so that they can determine if you meet our treatment guidelines; and

 We may also use non-identifying information from your medical file for data analysis and research.

 From time-to-time, we may send you information regarding operational updates, and about our products and services that may be of interest to you.
 You will be able to opt out of receiving these communications when you receive them or you can contact our privacy officer.